-Spectrophotometric standard stars can be used to obtain response curves of the instrument to allow a relative flux calibration of the spectra and at the same time to correct for the blaze function of the different orders before merging.
+Spectrophotometric standard stars can be used to obtain response curves of the instrument to allow a relative flux calibration of the spectra and at the same time to correct for the blaze function of the individual orders before merging.
 Such calibrations are obtained each night during Serice Mode as part of the FEROS Calibration Plan.
 During Visitor Mode nights such observations are strongly encouraged.
-Normally telescope focusing using a spectrophotometric standard star field followed by two two minute science exposures of the spectrophotometric standard can be made approximately 30mins after sunset and will thus normally finish well before the official start of the night, thus minimally impacting even on Visitor Mode programmes.
-In addition, the instantaneous atmosphere+telescope+instrument efficiency is measured and reported by the FEROS
+Normally telescope focusing using a spectrophotometric standard star field followed by four two minute science exposures (two spectra with ADC=OUT and two with ADC=IN) of a spectrophotometric standard can be made approximately 30mins after sunset and will thus normally finish well before the official start of the night, thus minimally impacting even on Visitor Mode programmes.
+In addition, the instantaneous atmosphere+telescope+instrument efficiency is measured and reported by the FEROS pipeline within minutes of the expsoures thus giving the observer practically instantaneous feedback on the quality of the night which can be useful for planning the rest of the night's observing.